MUSICAL DIRECTOR NIGEL PERRIN

 Fortunately for us he did not retire to a yacht in the Bahamas, but took on the musical direction of Bath Bach Choir and, later, of Exeter Festival Chorus.
 He also started the award-winning chamber choir, Bath Camerata.
 He teaches at Wells Cathedral Specialist Music School, and directs many prestigious choral workshops, courses and international summer schools.

 Marcus studied organ and harpsichord at the Royal College of Music, and became a teacher of music and, subsequently, French.
 He has been Assistant Organist of Bath Abbey since 1974 and given recitals in many cathedrals at home and abroad.
 Sometimes our concerts get a huge boost from having him give a virtuoso performance.
 A brilliant pianist too, he works tirelessly as our accompanist, occasionally deputising for Nigel when he brings his wry and dry sense of humour to bear on the serious business of ‘warming up’.
-Marcus is occasionally described in reviews as being ‘dependable’; but, in truth, he is far more than that to us.
+Marcus is occasionally described in reviews as being ‘dependable’; but he is far more than that to us.
 He is essential.